nicklan/pnmixer/HACKING.md

 an archive, you should bump the version and tag the commit to something like `v0.7-rc1`.
 It makes things cleaner.

+When the translation is done, don't forget to update the translators list in the `About` dialog, and to update the `ChangeLog` file in case new languages have been added.

 ## How to contribute

 * [pull request on github](https://github.com/nicklan/pnmixer/pulls)